90-Second Read: Truth or Fake - Fact-checking viral conspiracy theories about Hantavirus

 Published

-Despite only a few confirmed cases, conspiracy theories have swirled on social media falsely claiming Hantavirus is a planned pandemic, or a ploy to disrupt the US midterm elections.
-Many COVID-era conspiracy theories have been revived since the outbreak of Hantavirus on a cruise ship, likely amplified due to the anti-vaxx movement and fears about a new global pandemic.
+Despite only a few confirmed cases, conspiracy theories have swirled on social media, falsely claiming Hantavirus is a planned pandemic, or a ploy to disrupt the US midterm elections.
+Many Covid -era conspiracy theories have been revived since the outbreak of Hantavirus on a cruise ship, likely amplified due to the anti-vaxx movement and fears about a new global pandemic.
 Vedika Bahl fact-checks the viral conspiracy theories in Truth or Fake.
-As the world saw with COVID-19, the only thing that spreads faster than a virus is misinformation, and Hantavirus is no exception.
-Despite only a few confirmed cases, conspiracy theories have swirled… One of your browser extensions seems to be blocking the video player from loading.
+As the world saw with Covid-19, the only thing that spreads faster than a virus is misinformation, and Hantavirus is no exception.

 Source reference